Diontae Johnson Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Matchup vs. Cleveland

-- Johnson's 48.8 receiving yards per game in his five career matchups against the Browns are 48.8 more than his over/under for Sunday's game.
+- Johnson is averaging 48.8 receiving yards per game in five career matchups against the Browns, 16.7 fewer than his receiving yards prop bet over/under for Sunday's game (65.5).

-- The Browns have the NFL's seventh-ranked pass defense this season, allowing 235.6 yards per game through the air.
+- The 235.6 passing yards the Browns give up per game makes them the NFL's seventh-ranked pass defense this season.

-- The Browns have conceded 16 passing TDs this year (2.3 per game), ranking them 30th among NFL defenses.
+- At 2.3 passing TDs conceded per game, the Browns defense is ranked 30th in the NFL.

 Recent Performances

-- In his Week 6 game against the Seahawks, Johnson was targeted 13 times and recorded nine catches for 71 yards.
+- In his Week 6 outing against the Seahawks, Johnson was targeted 13 times, picking up 71 yards on nine receptions.

-- In his last three games, Johnson's 20 grabs are good enough for 235 yards (78.3 ypg) and two touchdowns.
-He's been targeted 28 times.
+- Johnson has 20 receptions (on 28 targets) for 235 yards and two touchdowns in his last three games, averaging 78.3 yards per game.

 Johnson's Pittsburgh Teammates